top of page

 APPLICATION:

 As an artist-run project we think a lot about the hoops that artists are asked to jump through.
-We value an artist's time and resources and know from experience what applying for things can be like.
+We value artists’ time and resources and know from experience what applying for things can be like.
 With this in mind we do not charge application fees, and have attempted to keep the application fairly simple, and ask for materials that we imagine many artists already have.

 The flip side of this is there are definite limits to our administrative capacity and ability to review large quantities of applications and manage complicated scheduling needs.
 We ask that if you submit an application that you are certain that the dates you are submitting for are dates that you can make work.
 If you’re not sure, wait it out for the future!

 Our plan is to keep at it until the wheels fall off!
-This is the second open application that we are conducting.
+This is the third open application that we are conducting.
 If you have questions, comments, or constructive feedback on the application process, please let us know.
 Email us at weddingcakehouseresidencies@gmail.com

 We ask that applicants use restraint in putting together work samples.
 Your application is better served by having a few well organized high quality pieces.
 The guidelines are 8-12 images, 5 pages of writing, 5 min of video/audio.
 These guidelines are for artists working in each media (ie a visual artist can submit up to 12 images and a musician 5 minutes of audio).
 If your work is interdisciplinary and to show the breadth of your work, you want to submit in all of these media, Please don’t submit the maximum in all categories.
 For interdisciplinary work we approximate that would be like 5 slides, 2 min of video/audio and 2 pages of writing.